CANITEY/obsidian/5 - Main Notes/VHOSTs.md

 ## VHOSTing types
 ### IP based
-in this type, server is configure to host more than one website, but each of them has a unique IP address. when you send a request to the server, server routes the request based on the IP address associated with it
+in this type, server is configured to host more than one website, but each of them has a unique IP address. when you send a request to the server, server routes the request based on the IP address associated with it

 ### Name based
+in this type, server is configured to host more than one website on the same IP address, but the server routes the request based on the HOST name in the header of the